 However, these chickens are predator savvy and are great free-range birds.

-Rhode Island Red Chicken Reproduction, Babies, and Lifespan
+Reproduction, Babies, and Lifespan

 To attract a mate, roosters will prance around the hen, engaging in a type of foreplay.
 Once she accepts the male, he will start clucking before mounting the female.
 Next, he transfers his sperm, which happens quickly and does not involve the average penetration performed by other mating mammals.
 In fact, the sperm is exchanged when the male and female’s cloaca touch.
 This action is referred to as the “cloacal kiss” and requires a lot of balance to achieve, as both birds need to be in a perfect position.
 So, what is a cloaca?
 Chickens don’t have the same sex organs as humans and most mammals.
 Instead, they have one rear orifice that provides three functions.
-Firstly, it is where the feces gets expelled from the body.
+Firstly, it is where the feces are expelled from the body.
 Secondly, it is where the eggs are pushed out, and third, it’s the orifice where the sperm is deposited.
 So, in roosters, the cloaca has two functions: depositing sperm and dispelling feces.

 Eggs

 Rhode Island Reds can lay eggs from 18 to 20 weeks old, but some can start as early as 16 weeks.
 As these chickens grow, their eggs continue to increase in size each year.
 And, like other chicken breeds, Rhode Island Reds can slow down their laying process during the winter, as there is less exposure to sunlight.
 However, this is easily remedied by hanging lights in the chicken coop.
 Supplementing the light encourages them to lay more eggs, and adding extra feed can also promote laying.
-But, it is probably best you give your hens some rest during the winter.
+But it is probably best you give your hens some rest during the winter.
 Eggs are a brownish color and hatch after 21 days.
 Rhode Island Reds can typically live up to 8 years old.

 Raising Rhode Island Red Chicken

-These chickens are so versatile they can breed in just about any part of the world.
+These chickens are so versatile that they can breed in just about any part of the world.
 In addition, they are incredibly adaptable and perform well as free-range chickens and in coops.
 However, Rhode Island Reds thrive in colder climates but are prone to frostbite, especially on their combs.
-But, if you smear some petroleum jelly on their combs, it can prevent frostbite.
+But if you smear some petroleum jelly on their combs, it can prevent frostbite.
 Sadly, there is no prevention for heat exhaustion in more arid environments.

 Rhode Island Reds are generally very low-maintenance, as they practically look after themselves if left to their own devices.
 However, feed them quality chick starter for the first few weeks of life.
 Once they reach 16 weeks, they can start eating laying feed.
 Ensure the laying feed you give them is high in calcium, which aids in forming strong, healthy eggs.